 Subsurface placement is the practice of getting nutrients placed into the soil versus leaving nutrients on the soil surface.
 Fertilizer sources commonly used today are highly soluble products that once exposed to water, can move off-site in the water flow.
 Exposing a fertilizer source to a greater volume of soil can provide more binding sites or reduce exposure to runoff.
 Options for surface application include fertilizer applications just prior to planned tillage; banded-placed nutrients either in the row as starter or as low-disturbance banded applicators; or strip tillage.
 Where no-till practices are used, nutrients can be managed with banded applications.
 Subsurface placement is considered an in-field practice.

 The placement of phosphorus and potassium fertilizer in relation to the soil surface can have consequences for crop production.
 Water quality concerns regarding phosphorus loss also increase with surface application.
-When rainfall occurs shortly after surface application, concerns can become acute, and when elevated soluble phosphorus soil test levels exist at the soil surface, concerns can become chronic.
+Acute losses of phosphorus can occur when a runoff-producing rainfall event occurs shortly after surface applications.
+Chronic losses of phosphorus occur where high-soil test phosphorus soils are exposed to periodic runoff producing rainfall events.

 Subsurface placement of nutrients can reduce the temporary elevation of soluble nutrients on the soil surface where the nutrients are exposed to runoff or preferential flow through soil profile that elevates phosphorus losses.
 Subsurface placement exposes the soluble nutrients to more soil surface area and stabilizes the nutrients in the soil profile.
 Other nutrient factors are influenced by soil profile depth.
 For example, soil pH is influenced by soil formation and subsoil materials.
 Western Ohio soils formed on a more basic (higher pH) limestone base while eastern Ohio soils typically have more acidic (lower pH) shale underlying the surface.
 The results of soil pH influence nutrient availability.